 Our Take

-The Korean Air program is not as robust as it used to be due to losses of key transfer partners.
-However, Korean Air SKYPASS remains a highly valuable program with some excellent Korean Air SKYPASS redemption sweet spots and a generous mileage expiration policy.
+The Korean Air program is no longer as robust as it once was due to the loss of key transfer partners.
+However, Korean Air SKYPASS remains a highly valuable program, boasting some excellent redemption sweet spots and a generous mileage expiration policy.

-10 years is virtually unlimited time when it comes to points and miles.
-Since you should never be looking to hold onto any points or miles for that length of time.
-You are always better off earning and burning them.
+Ten years is virtually unlimited time when it comes to points and miles, since you should never hold onto any points or miles for that length of time.
+Miles are a devaluing currency, so you are always better off earning and burning them soon after.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.